CenturyLink to pay nearly $9M in Minnesota overcharge case

 Ellison said complaints by Minnesota consumers filed with his office about CenturyLink’s billing practices now number close to 5,000.
 The settlement also requires CenturyLink to provide consumers with an “order confirmation” that includes a complete summary of prices consumers will pay; honor all of the prices and discounts the company promises to consumers; and stop charging “sham” internet fees that “provide consumers with nothing of value,” Ellison said.

-Ellison urged CenturyLink customers in Minnesota who believe the company has overcharged them anytime from 2011 until now to complete a contract form on the attorney general's website to start the reimbursement process.
+Ellison urged CenturyLink customers in Minnesota who believe the company has overcharged them anytime from 2011 until now to complete a contact form on the attorney general’s website to start the reimbursement process.